ROBNUX/arm_kinematics_trajectory/README.md

 Users can refer to test_script/testQuattro.py for how to use robot commands in python language

-Finally, this repo. provides many primitive robot motion commands (LINE, PTP, ARC, PTPR, LINER, etc.).
+Also, this repo. provides many primitive robot motion commands (LINE, PTP, ARC, PTPR, LINER, etc.).
 Users can do lots of customization for their application needs.

+Finally, this repo. leaves hook for robot program line mapping for supporting  one step motion forward or one step motion backward.